akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice found herself busier than she had ever been.
 She learned to make the broth the way her mother had taught her—milk, thyme, wild oregano, garlic from the high garden.
 She dug liquorice roots from the soft, silty earth by the Welland.
 She learned to sit beside the bed and hold her mother’s hand while the light moved across the wall, slow and golden, and her mother’s fingers grew thinner each week.

 Her father was often in the doorway of the chamber, watching, his great warrior’s hands hanging useless at his sides.
-He tried to help with carrying her outdoors into the warming sunshine, bringing her water, or smoothing the blankets, but his wife smiled at him with such gentle patience that he seemed to shrink.
+Harold was not a man to talk about his feelingst, but he tried to help where he could, with carrying her outdoors into the warming sunshine, bringing her water, or smoothing the blankets, but his wife smiled at him with such gentle patience that he seemed to shrink.

 ‘Tend the fire for me, Harold.
 Beatrice will stay here.’